-After the package has been installed, the corresponding record appears in the list of the installed Windows programs (Programs and Features).
+After the package has been installed, the corresponding record will appear in the list of the installed Windows programs (Programs and Features).

-Now try to start the application normally.
-It should start without a UAC request.
+Try now to run the application in a user session without local administrator permissions.
+Now it should start without a UAC request.

-Later this compatibility fix can be propagated to all corporate PCs using the group policies.
-Thus you can disable User Account Control (UAC) checks for the definite applications in the whole Active Directory domain.
+Later this compatibility fix can be distributed to all user computers using the Group Policies.
+Thus you can disable UAC checks for the specific applications on multiple computers in an Active Directory domain.

-To remove the compatibility fix, run the following command:
+To remove the compatibility fix, run the command: